lorensen/VTKExamples/src/VTKBook/05Chapter5.md

 The dimension of the data is important because it implies appropriate methods for visualization and data representation.
 For example, in 1D we naturally use _x-y_ plots, bar charts, or pie charts, and store the data as a 1D list of values.
 For 2D data we might store the data in a matrix, and visualize it with a deformed surface plot (i.e., a _height field — see Exercise 4.2).

-In this chapter and [Chapter 8](/VTKBook/08Chapter8), we show how these characteristics: discrete, regular/irregular, and data dimension, shape our model of visualization data.
+In this chapter and [Chapter 8 - Advanced Data Representation](/VTKBook/08Chapter8), we show how these characteristics: discrete, regular/irregular, and data dimension, shape our model of visualization data.
 Keep these features in mind as you read these chapters.

 <figure id="Figure 5-1">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/VTKBook/Figures/Figure5-1.png?raw=true width="640" alt="Figure5-1">